Multi Asset

 The binding elements of the strategy are as follows:

-1. Maintain that all of the Fund's investments will be Sustainable Investments (save for instruments used for the purposes of liquidity management and/or hedging, which will not exceed 20% of the Fund's total assets).
-In relation to such Sustainable Investments, at least 15% of the Fund’s total assets will be invested in Sustainable Investments with environmental objectives that are not aligned with the EU Taxonomy, and at least 1% of the Fund’s total assets will be invested in Sustainable Investments with a social objective.
+1. Maintain that the Fund holds at least 20% in Sustainable Investments.
+In relation to such Sustainable Investments, at least 1% of the Fund’s total assets will be invested in Sustainable Investments with environmental objectives that are not aligned with the EU Taxonomy, and at least 1% of the Fund’s total assets will be invested in Sustainable Investments with a social objective.

 This Fund takes into account all mandatory PAIs through BlackRock's DNSH standard for Sustainable Investments.
 This Fund will provide information on the PAIs in its annual report.